dialtr/soundcraft-spirit-studio/README.md

   **NOTE:** I've seen some consoles for sale *without* their power supplies.
 I would be wary of this.
-If the seller doesn't have the power supply, there is now real way for you to test it.
+If the seller doesn't have the power supply, there is no real way for you to test it.
 Additionally, these power supplies are speciality items and often sell on eBay for hundreds of dollars.
 I got my console (and power supply) for less than what other people are selling their power supplies for on eBay!